-Like all huge anime, Attack on Titan has become one of the biggest action series in anime history.
-Like all huge titles, the series has spawned a selection of side stories and scenes that you might miss if you only watch the TV series.
+Like all huge anime, Attack on Titan has spawned a selection of side stories outside of the acclaimed TV series.
 If you haven’t got weeks to spare, we’ve put together the best Attack on Titan watch order that ensures you don’t miss a thing.

 All Attack on Titan Anime Content

-Before we start, here is a list of all the notable anime content created for Attack on Titan since it first aired in 2013:
+Before we dive in, here is a list of all the notable anime content created for Attack on Titan since it first aired in 2013:

 |Attack on Titan Season 1||TV Series||2013|